 As wellbeing spaces and support was being put in place for hospital based-staff, it was important not to forget the huge contribution that was being made across the region by our community health teams who unfortunately had limited access to these wellbeing resources.
 So, we brought wellbeing to them – in a tub!

 ‘Wellbeing Hub in a Tub’ recognised that staff in the community needed alternative ways to access support that would make a positive difference to their health and wellbeing during the Coronavirus pandemic.
-Working with teams across NHS Lothian and thanks to generous donations to our COVID-19 Appeal, grants from NHS Charities Together and donations from businesses, we were able to prepare and deliver 120 wellbeing boxes to Health and Social Care Partnership Community teams across Edinburgh, East Lothian, West Lothian and Midlothian.
+Working with teams across NHS Lothian and thanks to generous donations to our COVID-19 Appeal, grants from NHS Charities Together and donations from businesses, 120 wellbeing boxes were prepared and delivered to Health and Social Care Partnership Community teams across Edinburgh, East Lothian, West Lothian and Midlothian.

 Each box contained sleep packs, handcream, lip balm, energy snacks, refreshments, car chargers, headphones, and many other items to support the wellbeing of our teams in the community as they continued to provide complex, person-centred care at home.
 They also contained a wellbeing booklet with advice and guidance on how to look after their own emotional and physical health during these challenging times.